Letzte Aktualisierung am 18. March 2025 von Dr. Michael Zechmann-Khreis

 - Cereals/supplements: rice, maize, spelt, quinoa, amaranth, oats, millet, chestnuts

-- Milk substitutes: rice milk, oat milk, coconut milk – test individually!
+- Milk substitutes: rice milk, oat milk, coconut milk (not soy milk)’

-- all fresh, non-citrus and/or tomato-based fruit juices, all vegetable juices (except sauerkraut)
+- all fresh fruit juices, all vegetable juices (except sauerkraut juice or fermented juices)

 - Herbal teas